 Colorful Summer

-Color thinking is one of the most important professional skills for a floral designer.
-What colors do you see for a particular occasion or space?
-Or what do you combine with a certain type of person.
-Choosing colors is usually done instinctively.
+Colour thinking is one of the most important professional skills aspects for a florist.
+What colours do you see at a particular occasion or in a particular space?
+Or what do you combine with a particular type of person.
+Choosing colours usually happens intuitively.
 And that's a good thing.

-Flowers, plants and season have a magical connection.
-Every year, after the gray winter months, we look forward to spring with longing.
-In no season can you so enjoy the budding, the rising, the budding - and that at all levels, from bulbs to trees.
+Flowers, plants and the season have a magical connection.
+Every year, after the gray winter months, we look forward to spring.
+In no other season can you enjoy the budding, the rising, the blossoming - and that on all levels, from bulbs to trees.

 Attractive bare branches

-These days we swim in abundance.
-The assortment of flowers and plants has become seasonless.
+Nowadays, we are swimming in abundance.
+The range of flowers and plants has become seasonless.
 A tulip in September and a sunflower in January.
-Gourmets sensitive to sustainability question this and seek seasonal connection.
-In the winter season, this is not so easy.
-It requires an extra eye for nature's never-ending beauty.
-The beauty of bare branches comes into view in the process.
+Foodies who are sensitive to sustainability question this and seek seasonal connection.
+This is not so easy in the winter period.
+It requires an extra eye for the never-decreasing beauty of nature.
+The beauty of bare branches becomes visible.

 Happy Dahlia